-Landing pages are one of the most important elements of a successful online marketing campaign, it is the first page a user sees when they come to your website.
+Landing pages are one of the most important elements of a successful online marketing campaign, since it is the first page a user sees when they come to your website.
 If you are looking to improve your marketing campaigns, increase leads, conversions, and traffic, an effective landing page helps.

 One study by Marketing Sherpa shows how one company tested their landing pages to increase conversion rates by 400%.
 While this is a drastic improvement and can’t be expected with every landing page, it shows the value of testing and optimizing your landing pages.